OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 - **#MODELENSEMBLE** (development-time datascience).
 Model ensemble: include the model as part of an ensemble, where each model is trained in a separately protected environment.
 If one model's output deviates from the others, it can be ignored, as this indicates possible manipulation.

   Links to standards:
-  - Not covered yet in ISO/IEC standards.
-TODO: covered anywhere else?
+  - Not covered yet in ISO/IEC standards

 References:

 - [Summary of 15 backdoor papers at CVPR '23](https://zahalka.net/ai_security_blog/2023/09/backdoor-attacks-defense-cvpr-23-how-to-build-and-burn-trojan-horses/)

-TODO: add more info on how to practically implement the controls.
-Integration.
-Monitorin.
-Best practides.
-Real world exampels. potential challenges

 ### 3.1.1.
 Data poisoning by changing data development-time or supply chain